transloadit/ruby-sdk/examples/README.md

 ### First example

-In the [first example](https://github.com/transloadit/ruby-sdk/blob/main/examples/basic/image-transcoder.rb) that gets played, we fetch an image from the cat api, optimize it using the Transloadit `/image/optimize` robot, and then optionally stores it in s3 if the s3 credentials are set.
+In the [first example](https://github.com/transloadit/ruby-sdk/blob/main/examples/basic/image-transcoder.rb) that gets played, we load an image, optimize it using the Transloadit `/image/optimize` robot, and then optionally store it in s3 if the s3 credentials are set.

 There are only two steps: